hist3907b-winter2015/syllabus/README.md

 - situating the materials within the broader materials collected by the larger research project
 - visualizing and telling the compelling story from these materials; online by week 11 for discussion.

-There are two checkpoints
+There are two checkpoints:

 At week 5: First checkpoint assignment for the major project: research agreement assignment contract  (pass/redo)

 At week 8:  Second checkpoint assignment for the major project: research design; data and holes (pass/redo)

+...and again, in week 11 your major project (your visualization) should be online for discussion.

-*The ‘paradata’ document (10%)*
+### The ‘paradata’ document (20%)
-- discusses the process of building this project, the scholarly decisions involved in it, and reflection on how the tools used have helped/hindered the historiography.
-Submitted at end of course.
+- An essay (or unessay) which discusses the process of building this project, the scholarly decisions involved in it, and reflection on how the tools used have helped/hindered the historiography.
+Submitted on last day of the term, midnight.